amirsanam00/SBS-Per-Scholas-Marathon/README.md

 2. Open the project folder:
     ```bash
     cd repository-SBA-Per Scholas Marathon
-3. Open index.html in your preferred browser to view the website.
+3. Open SBA folder in your preferred browser then go thorought each folders to view the website.